 Memphis offers what seems like infinite live music options, from blues to jazz to rap.
 If the ladies want that down-home Memphis blues vibe, you won’t want to miss iconic Beale Street.
 B.B.
 King’s Blues Club and Blues City Café are fun spots to catch live music while chowing down on some Southern grub.
 But be sure to stop and lend your ear to Beale Street’s talented street musicians.

 You could also see who's playing at Hernando's Hide-A-Way, but this place has much more than just live music — see the Bar Hop section for more details.

 The Hi-Tone in the Crosstown neighborhood offers rock, punk and emo shows for a very affordable admission fee.
 You can also catch live outdoor music from local and regional artists at Railgarten in Midtown.
-The Levitt Shell, an outdoor amphitheater that hosted Elvis’ first live public show, offers free seasonal concerts.
+The Overton Park Shell, an outdoor amphitheater that hosted Elvis’ first live public show, offers free seasonal concerts.

 Let's Get Festive

 Festivals happen year-round in Memphis – arts festivals, food festivals, music festivals, even Harry Potter and Bob’s Burger Festivals.
 One of the best-known Memphis festivals is Beale Street Music Fest in May, a three-day, four-stage event featuring 60 musical acts from every genre and from all over the world.
 In the fall you can catch Mempho Music Festival at Memphis Botanic Garden with past performers such as Jason Isbell, Cage The Elephant, Anderson Paak and Cold War Kids.